 The most common reason for a failed discovery is incorrect security parameters.

 Verify that the SNMP read community name matches the device you are trying to discover.
-In SNMPv3, all parameters much match the settings on the device.
+In SNMPv3, all parameters must match the settings on the device.
+Gateway versions 1.15 and newer allow the Authentication Passphrase and Privacy Passphrase to be set to None on the device.

 If failure continues, check the network.
 A packet capture can be helpful in this case.
 You can use tools like WireShark to capture network traffic and help determine if the SNMP packets are actually getting to the device, and, if the device is responding properly.